 - Serve with Mai Fun noodles and finely shredded carrots, radishes, cucumbers, romaine lettuce, cilantro, and chopped peanuts

-- After marinating toss with cornstarch for lots of crunch
+- After marinating toss with cornstarch to make the best crispy tofu

 - Sprinkle with toasted sesame seeds before serving

 - Use it to make a tofu wrap for an easy, healthy lunch!

 This tofu recipe is gluten free and vegan!
 Just make sure you use tamari instead of soy sauce and check your spices for gluten contamination.